 Porphyria is pronounced similarly all over Europe, but the spelling varies considerably: porfiria, porfyrier, porfyria and porphiria.

 - The porphyrias are a group of relatively rare genetic disorders.

-- They are called the porphyrias because they cause a build up of chemicals called porphyrins (purple-red pigments named from the Greek for purple) or the simpler chemicals used by the body to make porphyrins.
+- They are called the porphyrias because they cause a build up of chemicals called porphyrins (the purple-red pigments named from the Greek for purple), or the simpler chemicals used by the body to make porphyrins.

-- The porphyrias are broadly categorised into acute and cutaneous (skin), according to the symptoms suffered, although some acute porphyrias also suffer from skin symptoms (VP and HCP).
+- The porphyrias are broadly categorised into acute and cutaneous (skin), according to the symptoms suffered.
+Some acute porphyrias also suffer from skin symptoms (VP and HCP).

 Further details can be found on the porphyrias pages, but briefly, the main types are:

 - Most of the porphyrias are inherited and result from a faulty gene, which leads to difficulty making a chemical called haem – a constituent of many important proteins in the body.
 Haem is also a component of haemoglobin, which has the vital function of enabling the body’s cells to use oxygen.